-Is it compulsory to vote at state elections?
+Is it compulsory to vote at state elections and by-elections?

 I haven’t enrolled.
 Why am I on the electoral roll?